 - Herbs and spices with antioxidant and anti-inflammatory properties, including ginger, turmeric, garlic, cinnamon, and pepper.

-- Research shows the protective effects of antioxidant vitamin supplementation with vitamin C, zeaxanthin, lutein, and multivitamin-mineral supplements.Β
+- Research suggests potential protective effects of antioxidant vitamin supplementation with vitamin C, zeaxanthin, lutein, and multivitamin-mineral supplements.

-- Lutein and zeaxanthin intakes of around 4 to 6 mg/day help to reduce the rates of cataracts.Β
+- Lutein and zeaxanthin intakes of around 4 to 6 mg/day may help support eye health.

 - Dosing and supplementation regimens should be personalized with the guidance of a qualified professional.